initialization

 Integration with Jupyter Notebook¶

 You can play with Large language models (LLMs) in various ways.
-LLMs have been integrated into the Jupyter server using jupyter-ai
+LLMs have been integrated into the Jupyter server using jupyter-ai.
+To be able to chat with an LLM inside a notebook, you need to run the line magic %load_ext jupyter_ai:

 # initialization